Far Eastern University: Student life

 FEU has had long and rich history in education, culture, arts, sports and student leadership development.

 Athletics

 FEU is a founding member of the two major collegiate athletic organizations in the Philippines, namely the National Collegiate Athletic Association (NCAA) and the University Athletic Association of the Philippines (UAAP).

 Among the many athletes who have attended FEU are Alberto Nogar Sr, Lydia De Vega, Elma Muros, Anthony Villanueva, and Johnny Abarrientos.
 FEU's teams are named after the tamaraw, a buffalo with a reputation for ferocity.

 Events

+The university hosts various events through-out the school year to celebrate milestones, support student endeavors, and recognize its community's achievements.
+To encourage student participation, classes are suspended for certain time schedules known as 'Activity Periods'.